 Presentations are as follows: Dr. Aprille Ericsson, "Ice, Ice, Baby;" Dr. Bahiyyah Muhammad, "Does The Apple Fall Far From Prison?"
 Attorney Donald Temple, "The Social and Political Implications of Technology;" Dr. Joanna Jenkins, "Reimagining the Revolution of Advertising."

 Entertainment will include performances by Common & Afro-Blue and the Howard University Andrew Rankin Chapel Choir.

 In the spirit of spreading new ideas, TED began in 1984 as a conference where technology, entertainment and design converged.
 Today, topics range from science to business to global issues - in more than 100 languages.
 Independently run TEDx events help share ideas in communities around the world.
 The organization passionately believes in the power of ideas to change attitudes, lives and, ultimately, the world.

-The event also is an opportunity to share these ideas with a global audience of residents, scholars, and students of the Washington area's consortium of colleges and universities, including the Howard University community, as well as the international visitors to the nation's capital, the economic, political, and cultural center of the world.
+Established in January 2015, TEDxHowardUniversity is an independently organized platform to network, discuss and share with a multicultural, diverse audience "ideas worth spreading."
+The event also is an opportunity to share these ideas with a global audience of residents, scholars, and students of the Washington area's consortium of colleges and universities, including the Howard University community, as well as the international visitors to the nation's capital.

-TEDxHowardUniversity 2016 speakers included:
+TEDxHowardUniversity 2017 speakers include: